xiaoxiae/slama.dev/_posts/2022-10-16-masters-in-heidelberg.md

 [^noice]: This excludes high-speed trains (like ICE).

-Also, if you get the chance to, **get a bike**.
+Also, if you can, travel by bike.
 Heidelberg is made for travel by bike -- it has great infrastructure (bike lanes and racks everywhere), cars are used to them and it is arguably the fastest way to travel here since the public transport always has delays.

-Even if you don't live in Heidelberg, it might still be a good idea to get it since you can leave it at the train/tram station when traveling to/from Heidelberg, which saves quite a lot of time in the long run and is healthy!
+If you don't own a bike, use a bike-sharing service like [nextbike](https://www.vrnnextbike.de/en/heidelberg/), which allows up to 30 minutes of free travel _per rental_ (for students).
+This is likely more than enough time to travel from/to any campus/mensa during your daily schedule.

 For traveling to specific campus buildings, there are some very useful maps for each campus part ([Altstadt](/assets/masters-in-heidelberg/altstadt.pdf), [Bergheim](/assets/masters-in-heidelberg/bergheim.pdf) and [Im Neuenheimer Feld](/assets/masters-in-heidelberg/im-neuenheimer-feld.pdf)).